-In addition to our town centre regeneration plans and improved cultural offer across Rushmoor with the business benefits and opportunities this will bring, we will support local business investment and resilience through the development of a strategic economic framework for the area that will help businesses survive, grow and prosper in a sustainable way.
+In addition to our town centre regeneration plans and improved cultural offer across Rushmoor, with the business benefits and opportunities these will bring, we will support local business investment and resilience through the development of a strategic economic framework for the area that will help businesses survive, grow and prosper in a sustainable way.

-Based on detailed strategic research and economic modelling, we will also develop place-based industrial and business support strategies that will help ensure we have the right mix of business units, assets and skills in our area that can meet and respond to changing enterprise and economic needs.
+Based on detailed research and engagement with businesses, we will also develop plans to grow the borough's key economic sectors and develop a business support programme which will help local businesses recover from the pandemic and make sure that in the long term we have the right mix of business premises, assets and skills in our area to respond to changing economic needs and boost growth.